HumanSignal/label-studio/docs/source/guide/security.md

 <div class="opensource-only">

 You can disable data collection by setting the environment variable `COLLECT_ANALYTICS` to `False`.
+Sentry monitoring can be disabled by setting `SENTRY_DSN` and `FRONTEND_SENTRY_DSN` to empty string.

 </div>